 Former Progress Energy Inc. Chief Executive Officer Bill Johnson will testify to North Carolina regulators about Duke Energy Corp.
-(DUK)’s decision to replace him hours after the companies combined to create the largest U.S. utility owner.
+(DUK:US)’s decision to replace him hours after the companies combined to create the largest U.S. utility owner.

 The North Carolina Utilities Commission yesterday ordered Johnson and four Duke board members to appear at hearings on July 19 and 20.
 Johnson was replaced by Duke Chairman and CEO James Rogers hours after the takeover of Progress closed on July 2.
 The executives testified before the merger that Johnson would be CEO while Rogers served as executive chairman.

 The hearings are an expansion of the agency’s inquiry, following July 10 testimony from Rogers.
 The commission asked former Progress directors E. Marie McKee and James Hyler Jr. to appear on July 19 with Johnson, who will be speaking publicly about his unexpected resignation for the first time.
 Duke directors Ann Maynard Gray and Michael Browning were ordered to appear July 20.